JORTINPAUL/PREDCITION-USING-SUPERVISED-ML/README.md

 # PREDCITION-USING-SUPERVISED-ML
 # Sparks Foundation
 # TSF GRIP TASK NO - 1
-## Predict the percentage of an student based on the no. of study hours
+## Predict the percentage of a student based on the number of study hours